chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 2.md

 - having the template be the root primitive, with JavaScript added in via `<script>` tag
 - having, as a corollary, special-cased the the default export from the `<script>` tag to become the `this` for class-backed components

 Both of these mean that a given <abbr>SFC</abbr> can always and only define exactly one component—even if there are perfectly good reasons to define multiple components in a single file.
-The result is that, not unlike JavaScript functionality in the imports-only design, <abbr>SFC</abbr>s are somewhat arbitrarily hobbled here.
+As a result, <abbr>SFC</abbr>s are somewhat arbitrarily hobbled here, not unlike JavaScript functionality more generally in the imports-only design.

 ### Scope semantics